How I Steam My Face at Home (When My Skin Looks Dull and Annoyed)

 Q: Can I steam if I have acne?
 Yes, but gently.
 Keep it under 10 minutes and don’t do it daily.
 Add a drop of tea tree oil for anti-bacterial vibes.

 Q: Will it dry me out?
-Only if you overdo it or don’t hydrate after.
-Always follow with a serum and moisturizer.
+Yes.
+If you overdo it.
+No, if you hydrate your skin after.

 Q: Can I use tap water?
 You can, but distilled water is better if your tap is hard or mineral-heavy.